Nayaya-30/HNG-Profile-Card/README.md

 # MiFolio - Personal Portfolio Website

 A modern, responsive portfolio website featuring multiple pages including a profile card, about page, and contact form.
-Built with HTML, CSS, and JavaScript using modern web development practices.
+Built with HTML, CSS, and JavaScript using modern web development practices with a strong focus on accessibility.

 ## Features